sylumer/automators/Technology/Drafts.md

 # Notes
 - Drafts is available as a freemium app, offering a basic version for free with optional in-app purchases for premium features.
 - The app supports automation through its own actions based functionality.
-It has very limited [[AppleScript]] support, extensive [[Shortcuts]] support, and offers various other integration options such as automated import via file import, [[Reminders]] import, and mail drop import.
+It has very limited [[AppleScript]] support, extensive [[Shortcuts]] support, and offers various other integration options such as automated import via file import, [[Apple Reminders|Reminders]] import, and mail drop import.
 - Drafts on iOS/iPadOS was a [TextExpander] enhanced application.

 # Links